Democratic congresswomen 'less feminine in appearance' than Republicans

 "Female politicians with stereotypically feminine facial features are more likely to be Republican than Democrat, and the correlation increases the more conservative the lawmaker's voting record," adds Colleen Carpinella, a UCLA graduate student in psychology.

 We're told that feminine-featured Republican examples include Kay Granger (Texas), Cathy Rodgers McMorris (Washington) and Michele Bachmann (Minnesota).
 Comparatively masculine-looking Democrat congresswomen include Stephanie Herseth Sandlin (South Dakota), Rosa DeLauro (Connecticut) and Anna G Eshoo (California).
-The trick-cyclists' paper is to be published in the Journal of Experimental Social Psychology.
+The UCLA paper is to be published in the Journal of Experimental Social Psychology.

 Perhaps interestingly, Democratic congressmen also appeared more masculine than Republican ones.